Receive updates via email. Enter your email address:

 Chinese hot and sour soup with tomato, preserved vegetable and soft tofu

-This particular recipe includes preserved vegetable and tomato, making the taste a bit more complex and interesting.
+The tartness of most Chinese hot and sour soup comes from the vinegar added.
+This particular recipe includes preserved vegetable and tomato, making the tartness a bit more complex and interesting.

 preserved vegetable

-picture of preserved vegetable
+picture of the zha cai/preserved vegetable

-Ingredients
+Ingredients Seasonings

 2 tbsp black vinegar